opencybersecurityalliance/data-bucket-kestrel/README.md

-# Bucket to Store Data for Kestrel Repo, Test, Demo, and More
+# Bucket to Store Data for Kestrel

 This is a data repo to lift the burden of storing large data in code repos:
 - [kestrel-lang](https://github.com/opencybersecurityalliance/kestrel-lang)